psenger/react-progress-bar/README.md

 * spend more time on the tests, they are not up to my standards.
 * I would use a third party for the widgets or create my own component library to reuse these.
+* I dont like how slow the app is in IE, I would maybe look into SSR.
-* get the App.js spec test running, its just to hard to figure out how to wire the whole thing together.
+* I would get the App.js spec test running, its just to hard to figure out how to wire the whole thing together.
 * I would add night watch to dial up Browser Stack to run end to end tests on all the browsers.
 * spend more time on the docs.